 Meanwhile, any bookings for longer than two nights would qualify for the promotion as well; if you’re staying for an odd number of nights, then you’d still pay full price for the final night.

 The terms do state that “blackout dates may apply”, when the Stay Close rate is not available.
-Unlike the last round of Stay Close, the blackout dates are not openly disclosed, although a cursory search reveals that they fall largely on long weekends, public holidays, and the most popular winter peak travel season around Christmas and New Year’s Eve.
+Unlike the last round of Stay Close, the blackout dates are not openly disclosed, although a cursory search reveals that they fall largely on long weekends and public holidays.

 If your desired dates fall on a blackout date, then you’ll see the following message when trying to search with the “PLCL” code: